-Information security and specifically cyber are also key operational risks for the Company.
+Information security, and specifically cyber, are also key operational risks for the Company.
 Cyber risk is critical due to the ever changing threats and increased volumes of malicious attacks seen across all types of businesses.
-This risk is managed by a wide-ranging set of preventative and detective controls which are under constant review and the Company has a dedicated Cyber Security Consultant.
+This risk is managed by a wide-ranging set of preventative and detective controls which are under constant review and the Company has a dedicated Group Cyber Security and Business Continuity team.